saltcorn/react/README.md

 # react-lib

 The system gives you access to [**react-lib**](https://github.com/saltcorn/react-lib).
 This is a module with hooks and functions to interact with the Saltcorn system. <br>
-The following examples are basic, more complete examples can be found [here](https://github.com/saltcorn/react-lib).
+The following examples are basic, more complete code can be found [here](https://github.com/saltcorn/react/tree/main/examples).

 Note: If you provide your own bundle, you need to integrate **react-lib** yourself.